offenesdresden/annotieren/README.md

   * paper_view optimization: /api/file/241251/annotations/${paper.id}
   * search: completion
   * paper_view: more like this
+  * paper_view vote: pie chart
 * Backend:
+  * Highscore agg not with terms but full ids
   * Find stale annotations that were created prior text reordering
   * Cache headers for production
   * journaling